 We should have time to enjoy some further birdwatching in and around the Coto today.

-Afternoon transfer to Seville for our evening flight back to London Gatwick, where our spring birdwatching holiday to central and southern Spain concludes.
+Afternoon transfer to Seville for our evening flight back to London Gatwick, where our spring birdwatching holiday to Spain concludes.